 The festival has raised the profile of Bloordale in a way that indicates who we are within the city: a vibrant and thriving, engaged community.
 It reaches well beyond Bloordale, to become a microcosm representing the magnificent diversity of the GTA.

-CARD-YARD presents interactive project stations by artists, architects, poets, social activists and community organizations to create a participatory village, specifically for Bloordale’s BIG on Bloor Festival, presented by PULP and Senayah Design.
+CARD-YARD presents interactive project stations by artists, architects, poets, social activists and community organizations to create a participatory village, specifically for Bloordale’s BIG on Bloor Festival, presented by PULP: Paper Art Party.
 Located on the corner of Brock Avenue, CARD-YARD brings together a wide range of GTA-based organizations and events housed in a number of colourful pavilions, constructed from recycled materials.

-CELEBRATE HERE presents performers who live/work in Bloordale and the surrounding neighbourhoods on the Main Stage at 1141 Bloor Street, filling 14 hours of programming with music, singing, poetry, demonstrations and dance.
-More performances were dispersed in various locations throughout the festival in local stores, restaurants and bars, parades, busker stations, and as part of some table stations.
+SONIC FUTURE BLOOR presents performers who live/work in Bloordale and the surrounding neighbourhoods outside 1141 Bloor Street, filling 12 hours of programming with live music and DJs.
+More performances can be found at local stores, restaurants, and bars, in parades, at busker stations, and as part of some table stations.

 BLOORDALE MARKET offers more than 200 arts, crafts, vendors, demonstrations, and informative and educational community tents.
 Thus giving emergent businesses an interface with the festival’s diverse and growing community.